 If you’re retiring soon, you may be looking for a new place to call home.
 The number of retirees moving has increased in recent years, as people relocate to be closer to family, for leisure activities, and yes, for nicer weather.
 Top destinations tend to have an existing population of retirees that provides resources and infrastructure, lower taxes and housing costs than the US average, and quality health care.
 Here are five of the top retirement destinations for 2018.

 San Antonio, TX: With the warm, dry climate, the beautiful river walk, and a lively social scene, San Antonio is a great destination for almost anyone.
-For retirees, the lack of state taxes plus the quality healthcare make it a good option.
+For retirees, the lack of state taxes plus the quality of healthcare makes it a good option.

 One surprising feature of top retirement destinations is that they’re very often college towns.
 Universities provide cultural opportunities, like museums and performances, as well as sporting events.
 College towns usually have a slower pace, better than average walkability, and, if there’s a medical school attached to the university, good healthcare.
 Of the top five destinations last year, only Sarasota lacks a major university.